csc-ucf/alembic-kit/about.md

 <h1 style="text-align:center;">Treasurer</h1>

-{% include figure.html image="https://raw.githubusercontent.com/csc-ucf/alembic-kit/master/assets/people/Brian.jpg" caption="Brian" %}
+{% include figure.html image="https://raw.githubusercontent.com/csc-ucf/alembic-kit/master/assets/people/Brian.jpg" caption="Brian Acosta" %}

-<p></p>
+<p>Brian Acosta is a senior at UCF majoring in Interdisciplinary Studies with focuses in Philosophy and Neuropsychology.
+His academic interests are in chaos theory, philosophy of mind, cognitive neuroscience, music cognition, and phenomenology.
+His goal is to conduct graduate research in music cognition and earn a PhD in Neuroscience.</p>